 External Dependencies

-External dependencies, often involving other teams, departments, or third-party services, can introduce a significant level of uncertainty into our estimations.
-To mitigate this uncertainty, I generally try to do the following:
+External dependencies, often involving other teams, departments, or third-party services, introduce significant uncertainty into estimations.
+To mitigate this, I generally try to do the following: